MariaKonstantinov/web_project_1/README.md

 ### __Project Functionality__

 * The Project work is split into two Sprints.
 The purpose of the first Sprint is to create a basic one-page website in HTML5 and CSS.
 The purpose of the second Sprint is to restructure CSS according to BEM methodology ("Nested"), add animations (using @keyframes), new blocks and elements, images and videos (using @iframes).
+All links in project serve for design purposes only (non-clickable).

 ### __Project Technologies__